-We’re campaigning for restrictions on alcohol marketing to protect children and vulnerable people.
+We’re campaigning for restrictions on alcohol marketing to protect children and people impacted by alcohol harm.

 What is alcohol marketing?